Home

 Investment Fee Calculator - See How Fees Reduce Your Returns

-Many managed mutual funds, index funds and exchanged-traded funds charge fees to cover the costs of managing and administering the fund.
+any managed mutual funds, index funds and exchange-traded funds (ETFs) charge fees to cover the costs of managing and administering the fund.
 Some funds charge a one-time sales fee (called load) when you buy the fund.
 And some funds charge a one-time redemption fee when you sell the fund.

 All funds charge an annual fee (usually called the expense ratio) that is a percentage of the current dollar value of your holdings.
 Annual fees can be as low as 0.10 percent for passively-managed funds or nearly two percent or more for some actively-managed funds.